Alexdoru/MWE/README.md

 - `/scangame` - In Mega Walls, reveals which accouns are alt accounts with high stats, most likely cheaters
 - `/squad` - Add and remove players from your squad, use `/squad` for details
 - `/stalk <name>` - Reveals what a player is currently doing on the Hypixel Network

+## License and Contribution

+This project doesn't have a license which means it defaults to exclusive copyright.

+You can fork this project, read its code, but you are not allowed to ditribute it.
+Read the license.

+If you want to contribute to this project you can make a pull request.

+If you want to add features that have nothing to do with this project, consider creating your own mod instead of forking this project "because it's a nice mod".